By WomansDivorce.com | Updated February 16, 2019

 Brette's Answer: The restraining order is generally renewed at each court date if it expires at the court date.
 You will likely be given temporary custody since courts like to maintain the status quo while the case is ongoing.
 The issue will be whether he claims he has wanted to see his son and you did not allow it.
 If he's truly made no effort and cannot prove he has, you needn't worry about a change in residential custody.

 Stacey's Question: I have a restraining order against my ex and the judge awarded me temporary custody.
 I don't know why but I agreed thru DYFS to let the kids stay with him for 2 weeks.
-I finally talked to caseworker and she said I have legal custody and I can bring them home anytime.
+I finally talked to the caseworker and she said I have legal custody and I can bring them home anytime.
 I haven't seen my kids in a month even though I try every day.
 We have court next week because he violated the order twice.
 I'm scared to death the judge is going to say since the kids have been with him for a month they can stay with him.
 Can he get the temporary custody order overturned?

 Brette: You need to get a lawyer.
 It sounds like custodial interference, but you will need to explain to the court why you didn’t make an effort to get them back.

-M's Question: Three years ago I got a restraining order that protects both my daughter and I for five years.
+M's Question: Three years ago I got a restraining order that protects both my daughter and me for five years.
 The judge also granted me sole legal and physical custody and granted my ex supervised visitation.
 He violated the order many times and was put in jail during the first year the order was in place but I have not heard from him since.
 Does the custody order expire when the restraining order expires or do I have sole custody until she is 18?

 Brette's Answer: It depends on if they are separate orders and/or when the custody order expires.
 If it is all one order and it says it expires in 2 years, then it all expires then.
 You can file for a permanent order.